Welcome to the Scientific Review Branch at NIA!

 SRB Chartered Review Committee meetings:

-Who and What is a Scientific Review Officer (SRO)?
+What is a Scientific Review Officer (SRO)?

 The SRO is responsible to the NIH for the scientific and technical peer review of grant applications and contract proposals.
 Ensures fair and unbiased evaluation of the scientific and technical merit of the proposed research.
 Provides accurate summaries of the evaluation to assist in funding recommendations made by the National Advisory Councils and Institute Directors.
 Reviews applications for completeness and conformance with application requirements and submission policies.
 Is the point of contact for applicants during the review process.